 The kind of mental struggle Ayaan goes through in the space of a few years seems to be ones that the western world went through over decades.
 The idea that husbands didn’t have the right to beat their wives, that woman had an equal right to an education, that women did not have to be always and without exception sexually available to their husbands: these attitudes took decades to change.
 Ali underwent them in the space of a few years.
 After cooperating in a short film on women and Islam, her film producer was murdered, with a note stabbed to his chest saying she was next.
 She ended up living in the US, as her safety can no longer be guaranteed in Holland.

-[After thought: One criticism of Ayaan Hirsi-Ali is that she generalizes too much from the countries she experienced For example Indonesia is never mentioned in Infidel.
+[An afterthought: One possible criticism of Ayaan Hirsi-Ali is that she generalizes too much from the three countries she experienced.
+For example Indonesia (where I have traveled) and Turkey are never mentioned in Infidel, and Indonesia in Islam seems rather different to the Middle East ad North Africa.
 It would be interesting to find a Muslim writer on the subject of the status of women in Indonesia and Turkey, the two biggest Muslim-majority democracies.
-If I find one, I'll add it to this review.]
+If I find one, I’ll add it to this review.]